Suggested Pre-Referral Evaluation and Management Guidelines

 Dictated by condition.
 Patients with an acute abscess should be sent to the emergency department for immediate care.

-Patients with treated, chronic, or recurrent problems will be seen within 2-4 weeks.
+Patients with treated, chronic, or recurrent problems will be seen in 6-8 weeks.

 How to Get Results to Consultant